N. A. Haris: Political career

 Through the Nalapad family's business, Haris came in contact with Indian National Congress leader K. J. George, who also hailed from Kerala.
 In the early 2000s, Haris became a trusted aide of K. J. George and former Kerala Chief Minister Oommen Chandy.
 This helped him elevate his position within the party.

-At age of 41, he was elected as the Member of the Legislative Assembly (MLA) from Shanti Nagar in the 2008 Karnataka Legislative Assembly election.
+Aged 41, he was elected as the Member of the Legislative Assembly (MLA) from Shanti Nagar in the 2008 Karnataka Legislative Assembly election.
 He gained popularity through charitable work, especially through the N A Haris foundation which provided scholarships to underprivileged children and organized job fairs.

 He was re-elected in 2013, winning the seat by a margin of 19,000 votes in the 2013 Karnataka assembly elections.
 He was re-elected in the 2018 Karnataka Legislative Assembly election.

 In 2017, Haris' 28-year-old son, Mohammed Nalapad, was appointed the General Secretary of the Bengaluru Youth Congress.
-Mohammed Nalapad was arrested on 19 February 2018 by the Bangalore City Police and charged with attempted murder after a brawl outside a pub in UB City.